Nicolás Peñailillo

-Nicolás Ignacio Peñailillo Acuña (born 13 June 1991) is a Chilean football who plays as a left-back for Chilean Primera División club Deportes Limache.
+Nicolás Ignacio Peñailillo Acuña (born 13 June 1991) is a Chilean former football who played as a left-back.

 Club career

 In the second half of 2022, Peñailillo returned to Chile after his step in Argentina and joined Deportes Antofagasta.

 In 2024, Peñailillo joined Unión Española from Unión La Calera.
 The next year, he joined Deportes Limache.

+Peñailillo announced his retirement on 27 July 2026.

+Personal life

+He is the son-in-law of former Chile international footballer, Javier Margas.